 How long is the wait?

-We submitted the application at 11:11pm on August 29, 2017.
+On our first application back in 2017, we submitted the application at 11:11pm on August 29, 2017.
 My boyfriend received his Australian visa on August 31, 2017 at 11:09 am.
 So that’s a total of just 1 day and a half.
-How convenient is that?
 My boyfriend got a multiple entry visa for one year.
-Time to look for another promo ticket to Australia for next year! lol

 Your visa grant will look like this.
 Just bring this with you every time you enter Australia.